peachshubs/nutrition-site-page/README.md

-# 🍓 NutriHive – Diabetes Section
+# 🍓 NutriHive – Diabetes & Health Checker

 This webpage is a design for the **"Diabetes"** section of the **NutriHive** nutritional advice website.